ZipArchive/ZipArchive/README.md

 #ZipArchive

-ZipArchive is a simple utility class for zipping and unzipping files.
+ZipArchive is a simple utility class for zipping and unzipping files on iOS and Mac.

 ##How to add ZipArchive to your project